Sycamore Partners

 Sycamore Partners is an American private equity firm based in New York specializing in retail and consumer investments.
 The firm has approximately $10 billion in aggregate committed capital.

 History

 Founding

 Sycamore Partners was founded in 2011 by Stefan Kaluzny and Peter Morrow.
 Before Sycamore, Kaluzny was a managing partner at Golden Gate Capital and was employed since the firm's inception.
 Prior to joining Golden Gate, he co-founded Delray Farms, Inc. and also served as its chief executive officer.
-Kaluzny received a BA from Yale University and an MBA from Harvard Business School.
 Morrow served as a Principal at Golden Gate before co-founding Sycamore.
-Peter Morrow received a BA from Stanford University and an MBA from Stanford Graduate School of Business.